 1. Reliability in comparison

-In the last five years, we have installed about 1550 micros on 77 homes.
-Most of these systems are over four years old, so they are close to halfway through their ten year warranty period.
-To date, we’ve had only four microinverter failures (0.25%) and a few communication issues that I’ll address later.
+In the last five years, we have installed about 3200 micros on 156 homes.
+Half of these systems are over four years old, so they are close to halfway through their ten-year warranty period.
+To date, we’ve had only six microinverter failures (0.18%) and a few communication issues that I’ll address later.

-You could say that 4 out of 77 jobs means about 5% of our Enphase jobs have had a failure.
+You could say that 6 out of 156 jobs means about 4% of our Enphase jobs have had a failure.
 That’s bad compared to a quality string inverter like Fronius.
 However, that’s not a fair comparison.
-Enphase’s “decentralised power topology” ensures that if one microinverter fails, you’ll only lose the production of one panel.
-When a string inverter (like Fronius or SMA) fail, you lose the production of the whole system.
+Enphase’s “decentralized power topology” ensures that if one microinverter fails, you’ll only lose the production of one panel.
+When a string inverter (like Fronius or SMA) fails, you lose the production of the whole system.

 SolarEdge is a fairer comparison.
 SolarEdge uses both rooftop power electronics (optimisers) and a central point of failure (the SolarEdge Inverter).
 How does SolarEdge fair for reliability?
 34% of our SolarEdge jobs have had at least one fault.
 11% of our SolarEdge inverters have failed so far, taking the whole system down.
 See my SolarEdge Stats here.

 At 4% of our Enphase installs with an issue, Enphase in comparison is looking pretty damn good.
 (Remember it’s only 0.18% of Enphase microinverters that have failed.)